-As I sit here to write on the first day of my return to France, I am compelled to ask myself, 'why am I so drawn to this country?'.
+As I sit here to write shortly after my return from France, I am compelled to ask myself, 'why am I so drawn to this country?'.
 I am ecstatic when I arrive, in tears when I go...

 What is it that draws me back here again, and again, that causes my heart to swell and tears to form when I hear the language, or listen to French music?

 Whatever the reason, France has beguiled me since as long as I can remember.
-As I said to the taxi driver who drove me from the airport to Villefranche sur Mer yesterday, I feel like I am coming home.
+As I said to a taxi driver who drove me to Villefranche sur Mer a couple of months ago, I feel like I am coming home.
 Even my name – Louise - seems to have been given to me by fate, some throwback to a time when France was my motherland.

 Why do I love France so?
 I feel it in my very heart.

 I feel it - know it - especially when I hear the language.
-I was in a café this morning when I overheard some conversation in French, and I realised my deep love for the language.
-Surprisingly, although I have loved it enough to study here for one month at the Institut de Francais in Villefranche sur Mer, I didn’t realise how much I love to speak it, to engage with the beautiful French people, until I arrived here this time.
+I was in a café recently, where I overheard some conversation in French, and I realised my deep love for the language.
+Surprisingly, although I have loved it enough to study here for one month at the Institut de Francais in Villefranche sur Mer, I hadn’t realised just how much I love to speak it and to engage with the beautiful French people.
 Without that conversation in the background, it was almost like viewing a movie in black and white – when I knew it should be in colour.

-I remember the time when I realised, with sorrow in my heart, that I was leaving – perhaps not to return for too long a time – and that I would be no longer (for the time being at least) be ‘Madame’.
+I remember the time when I realised, with sorrow in my heart, that I was leaving – perhaps not to return for too long a time – and that I would no longer be - for the time being at least - ‘Madame’.
 There is simply no English equivalent for this.
 The loss was palpable.